jrwren/dnsnoise/README.md

     	debug level
   -httpsrr
-    	query for HTTPS RR before A to look like modern (Apple) client -server string
+    	query for HTTPS RR before A to look like modern (Apple) client -pause duration
+    	time to pause between queries (default 1s) -server string
-    	a dns server - not your local server, we don't want to bust its cache (default "68.94.156.1:53")
+    	a dns server - not your local server, we don't want to bust its cache (default "68.94.156.1:53,68.94.157.1:53")

 ```